mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCurrentTeam**

-Retrieves the team info of the current team from the Redux store
+Retrieves the team info of the current team from the `Mattermost Server`.

 ```javascript
 export const getCurrentTeam: (state: GlobalState) => Team = createSelector(